-1. Details of Soft Landscaping

-1.a Planting plans (at not less than a scale of 1:100),

-1.b Written specification of planting and cultivation works to be undertaken,

-1.c Schedule of plants giving species, plant sizes, and proposed numbers/densities where appropriate
+- 1. Details of Soft Landscaping - 1.a Planting plans (at not less than a scale of 1:100), - 1.b Written specification of planting and cultivation works to be undertaken, - 1.c Schedule of plants giving species, plant sizes, and proposed numbers/densities where appropriate

-2. Details of Hard Landscaping
+- 2. Details of Hard Landscaping

-2.a Refuse Storage
+- 2.a Refuse Storage

-2.b Cycle Storage
+- 2.b Cycle Storage (for 12 bicycles)

-2.c Means of enclosure/boundary treatments
+- 2.c Means of enclosure/boundary treatments

-2.d Car Parking Layouts (including demonstration that 5% of all parking spaces are served by electrical charging points)
+- 2.d Car Parking Layouts for 12 cars (including demonstration that 3 parking spaces are served by electrical charging points and 1 parking space is designed and allocated for disabled persons)

-2.e Hard Surfacing Materials
+- 2.e Hard Surfacing Materials

-2.f External Lighting
+- 2.f External Lighting

-2.g Other structures (such as play equipment and furniture)

-3. Details of Landscape Maintenance
+- 3. Details of Landscape Maintenance

-3.a Landscape Maintenance Schedule for a minimum period of 5 years.
+- 3.a Landscape Maintenance Schedule for a minimum period of 5 years.

-3.b Proposals for the replacement of any tree, shrub, or area of surfing/seeding within the landscaping scheme which dies or in the opinion of the Local Planning Authority becomes seriously damaged or diseased.
+- 3.b Proposals for the replacement of any tree, shrub, or area of surfing/seeding within the landscaping scheme which dies or in the opinion of the Local Planning Authority becomes seriously damaged or diseased.

-4. Schedule for Implementation
+- 4. Schedule for Implementation

-5. Other
+- 5. Other

-5.a Existing and proposed functional services above and below ground 5.b Proposed finishing levels or contours
+- 5.a Existing and proposed functional services above and below ground

+- 5.b Proposed finishing levels or contours